microsoft/pylance-release/docs/settings/python_analysis_packageIndexDepths.md

 - `"depth"`: The depth to which Pylance should index the package (integer).
 - `"includeAllSymbols"` (optional): Whether to include all symbols in the indexing (boolean).
 If set to `false`, only symbols specified in a module's `__all__` attribute are included.
 Default is `false` if not specified.

+**Note**: When you manually set the `python.analysis.packageIndexDepths` setting, the default indexing behavior is removed.
+This means you need to explicitly add any additional packages that you want indexed to this setting, even if you still want them indexed at the default depth.
 #### Example Structure:

 ```json